Osteochondral Autograft Transplantation System (OATS) of the Ankle | OATS Procedure

 OATS of the ankle is a surgical procedure to treat Osteochondral Lesions of the Talus (OCL) or Osteochondritis Dissecans (OCD).
 It involves the transfer of healthy cartilage to replace the damaged cartilage and restore the normal function of the foot.
 The cartilage can be taken from your ankle joint (autograft) for smaller defects.
 An allograft (graft from a donor) is considered for large defects.
 During an OATS procedure, multiple, tiny plugs of healthy bone and cartilage are transferred and laid in a mosaic pattern, hence, the procedure is also known as mosaicplasty.

-Indications for OATS Procedure
+OATS Ankle Procedure

 The surgery is performed under general anesthesia.
 It involves the following steps: